jfspps/Data-Structures-and-Algorithms/15_Matrices.md

 Define as matrix `M[i,j] = 0 if i != j`

-For space savig benefits, one uses a single-dimensioned array to store all diagonal elements.
+For space saving benefits, one uses a single-dimensioned array to store all diagonal elements.
 Arrays are zero based, whereas matrices covered here are one-based.

 The dimensions of the matrix `M` are given by m and n, and accessed by array `A` indices i and j.